ProjectAliceDev/aliceos-docs/applets/basics.md

 #### Setting App Permissions

 AliceOS enforces a strong security system that requires apps to declare what permissions it will need.
 This is done in a list called `permissions`.
 When the user verifies these permissions, they are either stored in the `persistent` file of your Ren'Py game.
+More information on applet security can be found in the [Applet security documentation page](security.md).

 -   `pm_notify` - Send notifications to the user
 -   `pm_files` - Access the file system outside of the user's Home